billy4479/BillyEngine/README.md

 Some options that you can pass to `cmake` include:
  - `-D COMPILE_DEMO=OFF` to disable the demo
  - `-D BUNDLE_DEPENDENCIES=OFF` to get multiple DLLs for each dependency.
  By default they are bundled into a single DLL
  - `-D SYSTEM_DEPENDENCIES=ON` to build the engine using packages on the system instead of downloading and compiling them (some dependencies will still be compiled because they are non-standard and usually not packaged).
  This works well on Linux, in particular, on Arch you would need to `yay -S entt fmt glm glfw-x11 spdlog`.
-On the other side this option is not recommended on Windows
+ On the other side this option is not recommended on Windows and when generating C# bindings
+ - `-D GENERATE_BINDINGS=ON` is on by default and generates C# bindings using SWIG.
+Can be disabled if not needed.

+Additionally some convenience scripts are provided in the `script` folder:

+ - `valgrind.sh` runs the C++ demo through Valgrind and logs the result to `valgrind.log`
+ - `cross.sh` cross compiles from Linux to Windows with MinGW (experimental)
+ - `bindings.sh` generates C# bindings, projects and packages.
+ It is recommended to run this script before using the C# demo